hamseelmi199/CSAI-Bachelor-Thesis2_HamseElmi/README.md

 Scripts

-- Script for files.ipynb: Helper script for organizing and processing input files.
+- script_for_file_processing.ipynb: Jupyter notebook file containing script for file format conversion from DICOM to NIfTI.

 ## Requirements